-A pastor was taking a group of parishioners on a tour of the Holy Land.
+One of my favorite stories that I've shared before is about a pastor who was taking a group of parishioners on a tour of the Holy Land.
 He had just read them the parable of the good shepherd and was explaining to them that, as they continued their tour, they would see shepherds on the hillsides just as in Jesus' day.
 He wanted to impress the group, so he told them what every good pastor tells his people about shepherds.
 He described how, in the Holy Land, shepherds always lead their sheep, always walking in front to face dangers, always protecting the sheep by going ahead of them.
 He barely got the last word out when, sure enough, they rounded a corner and saw a man and his sheep on the hillside.
 There was only one problem: the man wasn't leading the sheep as the good pastor had said.
 No, he was behind the sheep and seemed to be chasing them.
 The pastor turned red.